heanuea/Timetabling-System-represented-in-Neo4j-/README.md

 **_Data Sourcing_**
 To get my data i went mostly on the GMIT website and into the time table section there i got most of my data.
 Once i had completed this task, i then imported each file into Visual studio code.
 I found this extremely useful as i was able to complete bulk removal of extra whitespace, tabs and other unwanted artefacts that remained from the CSV import.
 I was able to accomplish this with simple Find and replace all functions in Notpad++.
+I deed use a tool called [ParseHub](https://www.parsehub.com/) this helped me with very little but useful to know how it worked.

 Once all my Nodes and relationships were ready, I amalgamated them all into one single .cypher file.
 Anyone who want to use this database, just needs to copy and paste the scripts form the one file and run in Neo4j.
 There were times i had to copy and paste most of the information that i couldnt get from GMIT that was time comsuming.